Al-Osmani Mosque

 Al-Osmani Mosque is a mosque in Medan, North Sumatra, Indonesia.
 The mosque is also known as Labuhan mosque because it is located in the district of Medan Labuhan.
 The mosque is located on the K.L.
 Yos Sudarso road, subdistrict of Pekan Labuhan, about 20 kilometers north of the city of Medan.
 In front of this mosque there is a school, named YASPI School (Islamic Education Foundation), and not far from the mosque there is a Chinese temple named Pekong Lima, and in front of the temple there is a path that leads to Labuhan market.
 The mosque is the oldest in the city of Medan.

 Masjid Al-Osmani was built in 1854 by the 7th of Deli sultan, Sultan Osman Perkasa Alam by using wood material.
-Then in 1870 to 1872 the mosque which was made of wood was built to be permanent building by child of Sultan Osman, Sultan Mahmud Perkasa Alam who also became the 8th Sultan of Deli.
+Then from 1870 to 1872, the mosque, which was made of wood, was built to be a permanent building by the child of Sultan Osman, Sultan Mahmud Perkasa Alam who also became the 8th Sultan of Deli.